HUGG/TC1D/docs/source/erosion-models.md

   - `3` = Exponential decay
   - `4` = Thrust sheet emplacement/erosion
   - `5` = Tectonic exhumation and erosion
+  - `6` = Linear rate change
 - `ero_option1`, `ero_option2`, `...`: Optional parameters depending on the selected erosion model

 Details about the implementation of the erosion model options can be found below.

-### Constant erosion rate
+### Type 1: Constant erosion rate

 ![Constant erosion rate model example](png/cooling_hist_erotype1.png)<br/>
 *Example cooling history for the constant erosion rate erosion model.*

 The constant erosion rate case is the simplest option.
 Here, the return value `vx` is simply the erosion magnitude divided by the simulation time.
 In Python this is

 ```python
 # Constant erosion rate